 Day 6: Drop to 4 tablets twice per day (8 total tablets per day).
 If relief is not already felt by then, it is simply going to take longer but one needs to be patient.
-For most people there should be some sort of relief at this point.
-One to two bottles will be enough to tell you if it’s going to help you.
+For most people there should be some sort of relief at this point, so one to two bottles will be enough to tell you if it’s going to help you.

 It is recommended to take the doses first thing in the morning on an empty stomach, and around 3 pm in the afternoon.
-For a small number who have too much energy at night or suffer from mild anxiety (as in the one case in a thousand who feels agitation — perhaps as a result of too much serotonin), take it closer to lunch time or with lunch.
-The excess amino acids are then used up and the person feels normal.
+For a small number who have too much energy at night or occasional anxiety (as in the one case in a thousand who feels agitation — perhaps as a result of too much serotonin), take it closer to lunch time or with lunch.
+The excess amino acids are then used up normalizing the impact.

 - There is a difference between active people and sedentary people.
 We have seen that the sooner people become active (even mildly active), the more they improve.